DannyHdzB/CleaningRobot/README.md

 # CleaningRobot
 Cleaning Robot Exercise

 For using it, you need to use the content inside "Executable" folder.
+You don't need any developer tool or compile the files, it is ready  for use.

 The application was made for running in a windows environment.

 Before running you need to add an input file json inside "Executable" folder.
 Also, an output file with json extension.

-The input file needs to have the next structure.
-In other way, it don't work.
+The input file needs to have the next structure

 ```json
 {